 No chemicals are used, a major environmental benefit.

-Sheep/Solar Farm
+Using Sheep on Solar Farms

-These are ideal for large scale solar farms that wish to combine energy production with an agricultural business opportunity.
+Sheep are ideal for large scale solar farms that wish to combine energy production with an agricultural business opportunity.
 Sheep are hardy and low cost.
 The solar project will naturally get its lawn mown for less than the cost of a single mow using a crew and machines.
 In addition, once the sheep reach a population that can sustain the area of the farm, excess flock can be sold for a profit.
 Below are the design features of this alternative:

 Maintain a minimum clearance of thirty-one and one half inches (31.5”) so that animals can walk under the installation for grazing and shade (Huff)